telerik/maui-docs/controls/chart/series/financial/candlestick-series.md

 title: Candlestick Series
 page_title: .NET MAUI Chart Documentation - Candlestick Series
 slug: chart-series-candlestick-series
-description: Learn more about the Candlestick series in Telerik UI for .NET MAUI Chart control.
+description: Learn more about the Candlestick series in the Telerik UI for .NET MAUI Chart control.
 position: 1
 ---